openfl/AS3ConversionGuide/glossary/error-messages.md

 # Error Messages

+The following are error messages that might occur when converting code from ActionScript 3.0 to Haxe.
+Especially if you are new to the Haxe programming language, it can be difficult to realize what is wrong.

+This is a short list of compile errors you may encounter, and some explanations for what may be the underlying issue.

 ## Class not found: Object

 The `Object` type in Haxe is called `Dynamic`.
 It is equivalent to the `*` type in ActionScript.
 It is also possible to remove some type declarations since Haxe supports type inference, like `var foo = {};`

 ## Class not found: Function

 The `Function` type in Haxe can be described either by using `Dynamic`, or by using the signature of the method.
 For example, if the method accepts no parameters and returns a string, you could describe the function as `Void -> String`.
-If it accepted a boolean and a string, but had no return value, you could use `Bool -> String -> Void` as the type.
+If it accepted a boolean and a string, but had no return value, you could use `Bool->String->Void` as the type.

 It is also possible to remove some type declarations since Haxe supports type inference, like `var foo = function () {};`